 Week 2: organize summer clothes

-During this week, cull through all family members clothing to ensure everyone is covered, so to speak.
+During your second week of your summer organizing plan, cull through all family members clothing to ensure everyone is covered, so to speak.

 Week 3: organize your fitness routine

 During this week, if you’ve let your own fitness routine slip, look at ways to incorporate fitness, healthy eating, or other healthy habits back into your day.
 Take a class or enlist a buddy to help make it stick.
 No need to join a gym.
 Check out free fitness apps, or sign up for a fun run or walk.
 If you hate to fund raise, get in shape now and join up with Alex’s Lemonade Million Mile Run/Walk/Bike, no fund raising required!

 During this week, get each kid to review last year’s treasures and masterpieces with you, and decide on the best items to archive.
 Then order Dynamic Frames to help organize next year’s works effortlessly and beautifully.

 Week 5: complete an unfinished project of your choice